 Phil Mickelson saved par with this blast out of a greenside bunker on No. 4.

-See, Stricker is currently 14th in Ryder Cup points, six spots away from automatic qualification for the team captained by Love.
+The sudden change of heart really isn't difficult to explain as Davis Love III could probably tell you.See, Stricker is currently 14th in Ryder Cup points, six spots away from automatic qualification for the team captained by Love.

-"It was good," Stricker said.
+The top eight in the standings - currently Bubba Watson, Jason Dufner, Woods, Simpson, Mickelson, Matt Kuchar, Hunter Mahan and Zach Johnson - are on the team, and the final four spots are chosen by the captain, in this case Love."I'm trying to play my way on that team," Stricker said.
+"I need to play some and play well."Ryder Cup points aside, Stricker posted a solid 1-under 69 in his first competitive round at the Old White TPC.
+His impressions of the course and the people were all positive."It was good," Stricker said.
 "I had a problem with the speed of the greens I think, they looked faster than they really are, they're not all that quick and I kind of struggled to get the ball to the hole.
 The course was in good shape.
 It's a fun place to play and it's nice to be here."
 An education for Ferrell

 Fairmont State's Jess Ferrell struggled Thursday, landing near the bottom of the scoring list with a 10-over-par 80, but he sure got a good look at a couple of solid rounds.
 Playing partners Martin Flores (64) and Richard H. Lee (67) put themselves near the top of the leader board.

 BrieflyDuring the Golf Channel's broadcast of the first round on Thursday afternoon, a promo for Big Break Greenbrier was broadcast, meaning White Sulphur Springs will be the site for the reality show's 18th season starting on Oct.
 2. Competitors are faced with a series of challenges with the weakest performer being eliminated each show.
 The winner will receive an exemption into next year's Greenbrier Classic as well as other prizes. ...
 Greenbrier pro emeritus Tom Watson quietly pieced together a very useful round, grinding his way to an even-par 70 as he played alongside Jim Furyk and Keegan Bradley.